 Professor Carlin, one of the three.

-Yeah, by the way, the you know, besides Jonathan Turley, who's a Democrat that didn't vote for Trump either.
+Yeah, by the way, you know, besides Jonathan Turley, who's a Democrat that didn't vote for Trump either.

 He voted for Clinton, Obama, and Hillary.

-Um this is a woman now that we now have records.
+This is a woman now that we now have records.

-She's been donating to socialist leftist extremist Pocahontas, Elizabeth Warren.
+She's been donating to socialist leftist extremist Pocahontas Elizabeth Warren.

 She started raising the prospect of impeachment back in 2016.